tmilev/calculator/examples/README.md

 PlotJuliaSet( z^2+0.7i+C, C=0);
 PlotJuliaSet(1/(b)(z^2+z+1/z+1/z^2), b=3);
 ```
 Plots the Julia set of a complex function.
 The first argument is the map we are iterating.
 The remaining parameters are complex parameters of the formula.
-The complex parameters can be adjusted dynamically using the drag and drop.To compute the plot: we start with the x,y-coordinate of the plotting surface and the number x+iy.
+The complex parameters can be adjusted dynamically using the mouse.
+To compute the plot: we start with the x,y-coordinate of the plotting surface and the number x+iy.
 Now, iterate the map: f(...f(x+iy)).
-If the point escapes to infinity, color the point with a colorthat matches the escape speed.
+If the point escapes to infinity, color the point with a color that matches the escape speed.
 Else, color the point black.
 You are not limited to the function z^2+C only.
 Feel free to try other functions as well.

 *VectorPartitionFunction* [VectorPartitionFunction] {CalculatorFunctionsVectorPartitionFunction::vectorPartitionFunctionFormula}.
 [Example](https://calculator-algebra.org/app#%7b%22calculatorInput%22%3a%22VectorPartitionFunction%28%5cn%281%2c0%2c0%29%2c%5cn%280%2c1%2c0%29%2c%5cn%280%2c0%2c1%29%2c%5cn%281%2c1%2c0%29%2c%5cn%280%2c1%2c1%29%2c%5cn%281%2c1%2c1%29%5cn%29%3b%5cnVectorPartitionFunction%28%5cn%281%2c0%29%2c%280%2c1%29%2c%281%2c1%29%2c%281%2c2%29%2c%281%2c3%29%2c%282%2c3%29%20%29%3b%5cnVectorPartitionFunction%28%5cnSequence%7b%7d1%2cSequence%7b%7d2%2cSequence%7b%7d3%2cSequence%7b%7d4%29%22%2c%22currentPage%22%3a%22calculator%22%7d)